-In 1994 he was commissioned to write music for the Barbican production of War and Peace, directed by Peter Clough, which was performed by the GSMD Symphony Orchestra on stage.
-The Times wrote about this work: “It is not often you go to the theatre and get an orchestra thrown in: not providing cues for numbers but underscoring dialogue with a grand swell, like a soundtrack for the big screen.”
+As a composer, arranger and music director in the UK Alexander Levine has worked on theatre productions including The Beggar’s Opera and Love’s Labour’s Lost.
+His 1994 commission to write music for the Barbican Centre’s production of War and Peace was a critical success.
+The Times wrote: “It is not often you go to the theatre and get an orchestra thrown in: not providing cues for numbers but underscoring dialogue with a grand swell, like a soundtrack for the big screen.”

 He has collaborated with artists as diverse as The Mariinsky Opera Choir, The Russia State Orchestra “Novaia Rossia”, Maria Freedman, Christian Forshaw, The Stanzeleit/Jacobson Duo, Darragh Morgan, Mary Dullea, The Fidelio Trio, Konstantin Boyarsky, Jonathan Powell, Andrew McNeill, Bozidar Vukovic, The Tippett Quartet, The Orlando Consort, The BBC Singers, The 21st Century Choir, Tenebrae, and The Bel Canto Chorus of Milwaukee.
 His music has been recorded by the Quartz Saxophone Quartet, the BBC Singers, and by the chamber choir Tenebrae who have recorded two of his major choral works on the Signum Classics label: Prayers for Mankind and The Divine Liturgy of St John Chrysostom.